FinlayMcCormick/Projects/README.md

 The C Project zip contains a zipped CLion project, 2 screencasts, a readme and a report pdf.
 This is from my 2nd year C & C++ assignment where I made a program to analyse GPS data in text documents.
 The program won't work because the GPS data and configuration documents aren't included, however it can be seen running in the screencasts.

+The Java Sudoku Solver Code zip contains an IntelliJ IDEA project, my code is found at programmingAssignment\src\uk\ac\aber\cs21120\solution.
+The Java Sudoku Solver Documentation pdf is a short summary of the project.
+Both of these are part of my 2nd year algorithms and data structures assignment where I made a program to solve provided sudoku puzzles using interfaces.
+The program needs the JUnit testing framework to run.

 The Finlay McCormick 2018 AI EPQ pdf is my EPQ discussing the potential benefits and dangers of artificial intelligence in the future.